 Ratio Utility Billing System (RUBS) Disclosure

-If a landlord uses a ratio utility billing system (RUBS) to bill tenants for utilities, the landlord must provide the below information to all prospective tenants in writing:
+Maryland rentals using a ratio utility billing system (RUBS) for utilities must provide the following information to all prospective tenants, in writing:

 -

-A copy of the last two utility bills issued to the landlord. -
+Copy of the last two utility bills issued to the landlord -

-A statement that any disputes relating to the computation of the tenant’s bill are between the tenant and the landlord. -
+Statement that any billing calculation disputes are between the tenant and the landlord -

-The average monthly bill for all dwelling units in the residential rental property in the previous calendar year, by utility. -
+Average monthly billed amount for all dwelling units in the residential rental property in the previous calendar year, by utility -

-A statement that the tenant has the right to inspect records retained by the landlord that document a bill for utilities on written request. -
+Statement that the tenant may inspect records retained by the landlord that document a bill for utilities upon written request -

-Information regarding any additional service charges or administrative fees to be paid by the tenant for the operation of the ratio utility billing system. -
+Any additional service charges or administrative fees to be paid by the tenant for the operation of the ratio utility billing system -

 Download: Maryland Ratio Billing System (RUBS) Disclosure (PDF)